TheSharkhead2/spotify.rs/README.md

 # Spotifyrs
 spotifyrs aims to be a relatively easy to use wrapper for the Spotify API.
-It is still currently under development (see [issues](#-Issues-and-Roadmap)); however, it can be used for most purposes in its current state.
+It is still currently under development (see [issues and roadmap](#-Issues-and-Roadmap)); however, it can be used for most purposes in its current state.
 This wrapper allows you to interact with the Spotify API using simple method calls and consistent objects that give you a consistent way to access the data returned by the API.

 See the [documentation]() for a quick start guide.